bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+the forEach() method does actually return anything undefined.
+It simply calls a provided function on each element in your array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size

 2. What is the difference between a function and a method?

+A function is something that takes a bunch of inputs and returns one or more values.
+A method is similar, but is internal to part of a class

 3. What is closure?

+Is where an inner function has access to the outer (enclosing) functions variables.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?